-Appellant cites to no authority authorizing the motion he filed in the circuit court.
+Appellant cites to no authority authorizing the filing of a "Motion for Repleader" in a criminal case.
 And we are aware of none.
 For that reason alone, the circuit court did not err in denying appellant's motion.
 Moreover, in our view, appellant is not entitled to pursue a direct appeal from a proceeding unauthorized by law.
 "In Maryland, criminal defendants do not have a constitutional right to appeal.
 Instead, the right to seek appellate review is statutory; the Legislature can provide for, or preclude it."
 Douglas v.
 State, 423 Md.
 156, 170 (2011) (cleaned up).
 Section 12-301 of the Courts & Judicial Proceedings Article provides, with exceptions not here pertinent, that "a party may appeal from a final judgment entered in a civil or criminal case by a circuit court."
 "A final judgment is one that either determines and concludes the rights of the parties involved or denies a party the means to prosecute or defend his or her rights and interests in the subject matter of the proceeding."
-Douglas, 423 Md. at 171 (cleaned up).
+Douglas, 423 Md. at 171 (cleaned up).1

 The motion appellant filed in this case is not recognized by law in a criminal case.
 Its denial, therefore, does not constitute a final judgment, and is not, therefore appealable.
-If the motion was appealable, then litigants who invent their own method of litigation unauthorized by law would then create for themselves greater appellate rights than litigants who follow extant law and procedure.
-That cannot be the law.
-Consequently, pursuant to Maryland Rule 8-602, we dismiss this appeal.
+To hold the motion appealable, would mean that litigants who invent their own method of litigation unauthorized by law could then create for themselves greater appellate